drvinceknight/unpeudemath/_drafts/on-a-paper-about-inelligence-vs-conscientiousness.md

 comments   : false
 ---

-After hearing about it on [TWIS](http://www.twis.org/) I spent some time reading [Learning and Individual Differences](http://www.sciencedirect.com/science/article/pii/S104160801400106X) by[Poropat](http://www.griffith.edu.au/health/school-applied-psychology/staff/dr-arthur-poropat).
+After hearing about it on [TWIS](http://www.twis.org/) I spent some time reading [Other-rated personality and academic performance: Evidence and implications ](http://www.sciencedirect.com/science/article/pii/S104160801400106X) by [Poropat](http://www.griffith.edu.au/health/school-applied-psychology/staff/dr-arthur-poropat).
 This paper is a meta analysis of various works and (TLDR): indicates that 'intelligence' is not as good an indicator of academic performance as is 'conscientiousness' (my loose interpretation of this is: 'willingness to work hard') and 'openness' (my loose interpretation of this is: 'curiosity and interest in a subject').

 My ears really perked up when this was mentioned on the TWIS podcast as it is something I have always believed myself.